OChRA-lab/ochra/README.md

-The methods here have to be the same as the db_connection and purely used for the mongo_adapter
+The methods here have to be the same as the db_connection and purely used for the mongo_adapter.
+The purpose of this class is to be the swappable interface with whichever database you want to use.